Clouded leopard: Threats

-Many of the remaining forest areas are too small to ensure the long-term persistence of clouded leopard populations.
+Clouded leopard require larger areas of intact forest than are present in many parts of their range.
 They are threatened by habitat loss following large–scale deforestation and commercial poaching for the wildlife trade.
-Skins, claws and teeth are offered for decoration and clothing, bones and meat as substitute for body parts of the tiger in traditional Asian medicine and tonics, and live animals for the pet trade.

-In Myanmar, 301 body parts of at least 279 clouded leopards, mostly skins and skeletons, were observed in four markets surveyed between 1991 and 2006.
-Three of the surveyed markets are situated on international borders with China and Thailand, and cater to international buyers.
-Implementation and enforcement of CITES is considered inadequate.
+In Myanmar, 301 body parts of at least 279 clouded leopards, mostly skins and skeletons, were observed in four markets surveyed between 1991 and 2006, despite the protected status of clouded leopards in Myanmar.
+Some markets are located near Myanmar's borders with China and Thailand and are used to facilitate cross-border smuggling.

 In Nepal, 27 cases of clouded leopard body parts were discovered between November 1988 and March 2020 in nine districts of the country, comprising at least 51 individual clouded leopards.
 In 17 of these cases, the poachers and traders were arrested.

 Conservation

-The clouded leopard is listed in CITES Appendix I and protected over most of its range.
-Hunting is banned in Bangladesh, China, India, Malaysia, Myanmar, Nepal, Taiwan, Thailand and Vietnam.
-It is not legally protected outside Bhutan's protected areas.
-Hunting is regulated in Laos.
-No information about its protection status is available from Cambodia.
+The clouded leopard is listed in CITES Appendix I. Hunting is banned in Bangladesh, China, India, Malaysia, Myanmar, Nepal, Taiwan, Thailand and Vietnam.
 These bans, however, are poorly enforced in India, Malaysia and Thailand.

 In the United States, the clouded leopard is listed as endangered under the Endangered Species Act, prohibiting trade in live animals or body parts.

 International Clouded Leopard Day is celebrated each year on 4 August since 2018 in zoos and conservation organizations all over the world.

 In captivity

 Clouded leopards have been kept in zoos since the early 20th century.
 The international studbook was initiated in the 1970s.
 Coordinated breeding programs were started in the 1980s and encompass the European Endangered Species Programme, the Species Survival Plan, and the Indian Conservation Breeding Programme.
-As of 2014, 64 institutions keep clouded leopards, including six zoos in India:
+As of 2014, 64 institutions keep clouded leopards.